Atiyah-Hirzebruch Spectral Sequence in Band Topology: General Formalism and Topological Invariants for 230 Space Groups

-Toward the complete classification of band structures, in addition to irreps and the compatibility relation, we should take into account the following ingredients which are closely related to each other: \begin{itemize} \item[(i)] The compatibility relation does not ensure a uniform gap over the whole BZ.
-In general, there exists a higher-dimensional obstruction to extend a Bloch wave function on the 1-dimensional subspace to the whole BZ.
-For instance, the representation enforced Weyl semimetal~\cite{TurnerInversion} is nothing but the failure to glue the Bloch wave functions in a three-dimensional BZ. \item[(ii)] In general, there exists an obstruction to glue a Bloch wave function defined over lines (planes) together on planes (volumes).
-For instance, a Dirac point appearing in graphene with sublattice (chiral) symmetry is viewed as the obstruction to glue a Bloch wave function over lines together on the plane enclosed by the lines. \item[(iii)] Topological invariants of band structures are not limited to the number of irreps.
+Toward the complete classification of band structures, in addition to irreps and the compatibility relation, we should take into account the following issues which are closely related to each other: \begin{itemize} \item[(i)] The compatibility relation does not ensure a uniform gap over the whole BZ.
+A higher-dimensional obstruction exists to extend a Bloch wave function on the 1-dimensional subspace to the whole BZ.
+For instance, the representation enforced Weyl semimetal~\cite{TurnerInversion} is nothing but the failure to glue the Bloch wave functions in a three-dimensional BZ. \item[(ii)] An obstruction exists to glue a Bloch wave function defined over lines (planes) together on planes (volumes).
+For instance, a Dirac point appearing in graphene with sublattice (chiral) symmetry is viewed as the obstruction to gluing a Bloch wave function over lines together on the plane enclosed by the lines. \item[(iii)] Topological invariants of band structures are not limited to the number of irreps at high-symmetry points.
 There are various higher-dimensional topological invariants.
-For instance, the Chern number and the Kane-Mele $\Z_2$ invariant are examples of two-dimensional topological invariant. \end{itemize} The point is that there exist obstructions of type (i) and (ii) beyond the compatibility relation to glue Bloch wave functions.
+For instance, the Chern number and the Kane-Mele $\Z_2$ invariant are examples of topological invariants defined over a two-dimensional subspace of BZ. \end{itemize} The crucial point is that obstructions of type (i) and (ii) exist beyond the compatibility relation to glue Bloch wave functions.

-A purpose of this paper is to introduce the Atiyah-Hirzebruch spectral sequence (AHSS)~\cite{AHSS} as a systematic machinery to deal with the above three issues (i), (ii) and (iii) as well as the compatibility relation.
-The AHSS is known to be a mathematical tool calculating a cohomology theory.
-We explain how the AHSS fits into the band theory in detail.
+The purpose of this paper is to introduce the Atiyah-Hirzebruch spectral sequence (AHSS)~\cite{AHSS} as systematic machinery to deal with the above three issues (i), (ii), and (iii), as well as the compatibility relation.
+The AHSS is a mathematical tool calculating a generalized cohomology theory.
+We explain how the AHSS fits into band theory in detail.

-As an application, we report the complete classification of topological invariants for 230 space groups without the time-reversal or particle-hole invariance (i.e.\ A and AIII in AZ classes).
-We found that various torsion topological invariants (meaning cyclic Abelian groups like $\Z_2$) appear in the presence of space group symmetries even if they are symmorphic.
-Picking few symmetry classes, we show the explicit formulas of torsion invariants which have not been addressed in the literature.
+As an application, we report the complete classification of topological invariants for 230 space groups without the time-reversal or particle-hole invariance (i.e., A and AIII in AZ classes).
+We found that various torsion topological invariants (meaning cyclic Abelian groups like $\Z_2$) appear in the presence of space group symmetry even if they are symmorphic.
+Picking a few symmetry classes, we show the explicit formulas of torsion invariants that have not been addressed in the literature.